 [Logical] User Role Catalogue

-: a list or catalogue of logical Roles, used to develop a Logical User Role Matrix.
+: a list or catalogue of logical roles, used to develop a Logical User Role Matrix.

 [Logical] User Role Matrix

 : developed from a Logical User Role Catalogue, a matrix of logical roles to logical permissions.
 Used to develop RFPs.
 Based on Respondents, progressed to a [System] User Role Matrix.